lostbyt/Tool_developement_ReadsCleaner/README.md

 ### Features:
--Sort Reads nodes by name of frame range in descending or ascending.
+-Sort Reads nodes by name or frame range in descending or ascending.

 ### Technologie:
 Python V3 with Nuke Python API